noplacenoaddress/RNMnetwork/Part 1 - The worldwide neural control network/2 - radio infrastructure.md

 Target individuals are active victim of this facility, victims normally by all of those institutions.
 The church first of all.

-What is the goal of governments using this technology:
+What are goals of governments using this technology:

+- Security obtained by the way with an illegal technology.
+- Control of conflicting territories, like Catalunya.
+- Social mass influencing to change political wind of a period, now we're deep in populism.

 ### "Games" network